PerForm-Lab-RIT/CBVRGame/README.md

 ![SphereEditor](Doc/Gifs/SphereInspector.gif)

+Set the Z position of the sphere to 2 so that the sphere will be visible in front of the camera when it appears.
 Back in the ColorTrial script, add a SerializedField where the Sphere GameObject will eventually go.

 ![SerializedSphere](Doc/Gifs/SerializedSphere.gif)